 Grade 3 intruder alarm systems

-Alarms that fall under this security grade need to protect against a more substantial threat of theft.
+Alarms that fall under this security grade of the EN50131 need to protect against a more substantial threat of theft.

 The property in question contains high-value contents and this is expected to catch the attention of a more seasoned criminal.
 These types of thieves have experience in tampering with intruder alarm systems and carry tools and equipment to overcome them.